Senzing/code-snippets-v4/README.md

 }
 ```

 The AFFECTED_ENTITIES object contains a list of all entity IDs affected.
 Separate processes can query the affected entities and synchronize changes and information to downstream systems.
-For additional information see [Real-time replication and analytics](https://senzing.zendesk.com/hc/en-us/articles/4417768234131--Advanced-Real-time-replication-and-analytics).
+For additional information see [Real-time replication and analytics].

 ### Parallel Processing